Saudi involved in hacking of Amazon boss Bezos' phone, U.N. report will say

 “Recent media reports that suggest the Kingdom is behind a hacking of Mr. Jeff Bezos’ phone are absurd.
 We call for an investigation on these claims so that we can have all the facts out,” it said in a message posted on Twitter.

-The UN statement will come from Agnes Callemard, special rapporteur for extra-judicial killings, and David Kaye, special rapporteur for free expression.
+The UN statement will come from Agnes Callamard, special rapporteur for extra-judicial killings, and David Kaye, special rapporteur for free expression.

 They are building toward a fuller report they expect to give to the UN in June, the person said.
 They said in Twitter posts that they will be releasing a statement on Wednesday addressing the Guardian report.